starlilyth/IRC-Eggdrop-TCL/README.md

 Developed originally on Eggdrop 1.6.x, but should work with 1.9.x if compat module is loaded.
 I like sqlite3, so data storage for these scripts uses it.

-- lilyurl (URL2IRC): Scans links in IRC channels and returns titles and tinyurl, and logs to a webpage.
+- URL2IRC (lilyurl): Scans links in IRC channels and returns titles and tinyurl, and logs to a webpage.

+  Version 2.x has YouTube integration: provide your Google/YouTube API key for optional YouTube searching and expanded video details.

   *MASSIVE UPDATES from 1.6!* Please report any links that do not get titled or logged correctly.

 - lilykarma: A Karma database script for Eggdrop bots.
 It has flood control built in, and basic self-karma prevention.